 \subsubsection{\snp{Adversarial Objectives During Blockchain Mining}}

-\snp{From perspective of mining in blockchain mining, it is important to understand that majority of times, VPPs do not want others VPPs to know their exact trading information because of the competition among them.
+\snp{From perspective of mining in blockchain mining, it is important to understand that majority of the time, VPPs do not want other VPPs to know their exact trading information because of the competition among them.
 In an energy oriented mining mechanism, the major objective of an adversary is to find out the highest trading VPP in order to study the trading strategies of that VPP.
-An adversarial node can try to infer into privacy of high trading VPP in order to get deeper insights about the type of advertising, marketing, and trading strategies the specific VPP is opting out.
-So, every VPP (especially if its high trading VPP) want to keep these strategies private.
+An adversarial node can try to infer privacy of high trading VPP in order to get deeper insights about the type of advertising, marketing, and trading strategies the specific VPP is opting out.
+So, every VPP (especially if it is high trading VPP) wants to keep these strategies private.
 Therefore, if one gets to know that a specific VPP won the mining election just because of the reason that he was among some high trading VPPs, then the adversarial competitors will focus to infer into that specific VPP because this inference can be of strategic advantage to adversary.
-Contrarily, if its not clear and there are chances that a VPP with low trading score can also become winner due to differential privacy, then this adversarial risk reduces to minimum. }
+Contrarily, if it is not clear and there are chances that a VPP with low trading score can also become winner due to differential privacy, then this adversarial risk reduces to minimum. }